cloak-s/LOTH/README.md

 # LOTH
-Live on the Hump
+Live on the Hump: Self Knowledge Distillation via Virtual Teacher-Students Mutual Learning.

 ## 📚 Citation

-If you find our work useful, please consider citing it:
+If you find this project useful in your research, please cite:

 ```bibtex
 @inproceedings{wang2024live,